 You've completed connecting the Jet Test API to ShipStation!
 Now move on to Upload a Product and Price.

-Important: If you have multiple Fulfillment Nodes in Jet.com you plan to sell from, you must have a unique ShipStation Inventory Warehouse for each Jet Fulfillment Node.
+IMPORTANT: If you have multiple Fulfillment Nodes in Jet.com that you plan to sell from, you must have a unique ShipStation Inventory Warehouse for each Jet Fulfillment Node.
 These must be mapped in a 1:1 relationship.

 Upload a Test Product and Price

-If you have not already, please review the Jet.com Product Listing Guide before proceeding.
+If you have not already done so, please review the Jet.com Product Listing Guide before proceeding.

 You can do this by selecting an existing SKU from the Products Grid or by creating a New Product.
 We recommend creating a new "test" product so that you can inactivate it after the Test API runway is completed.

-SKU, Name and a valid UPC are required.
+IMPORTANT: SKU, Name, and a valid UPC are required.
 Jet.com will not complete the upload if the UPC is invalid.

-Enter Price, Brand, and set Multi-Pack Quantity to 1, as seen below.
+6. Enter Price, Brand, and set Multi-Pack Quantity to one, as seen below.

-For more information on what these fields represent, read How do I upload Product Listings to Jet.com?.
+NOTE: For more information on what these fields represent, read How do I upload Product Listings to Jet.com?.

-Now, go back to Jet.com.
-Your test product will automatically upload to Jet after you click Save Changes, though it may take a few minutes to show up in your Jet dashboard.
+8. Now, go back to Jet.com.
+Your test product will automatically upload to Jet after you click Save Changes.
+This may take a few minutes to display in your Jet dashboard.

-Go to the API tab and the Send Merchant SKU and Send Price steps should show as completed (shown below).
+9. Go to the API tab, and the Send Merchant SKU and Send Price steps should display as completed (shown below).
 You may need to refresh the browser page to see these updates.